civilservicelgbt/theme/README.md

 - `home-events: true` (boolean) - This shows upcoming events
 - `home-publications: true` (boolean) - This shows the latest publications
 - `home-consultations: true` (boolean) - This shows recent consulations (both open and closed)

-#### Splash area information

-- `home-splash-h1: (string)` - This adds a level 1 heading to the home page splash area.
-Add something like "Hello".
-- `home-splash-h2: (string)` - This adds a level 2 heading to the home page splash area.
-Add something like "We're the Civil Service LGBT+ Network".
-- `home-splash-p: (string)` - This adds paragraph text to the home page splash area.
-Add something like "We're helping to create a more diverse, inclusive and equal place to work for lesbian, gay, bisexual and trans civil servants."
-Other settings
+- `home-topics: true` (boolean) - This shows topic pages that have been created

 A number of other settings also need to be added for things like social media and analytics.

-These should be obvious from the template _config.yml included in this theme.
-(It's in the '_templates' folder)
+These should be obvious from the `_config.yml` included in this repo which you can use as a template.

 ### 2. Set up menus

-There are 3 menus in this theme.
-Each is controlled through a .csv file in the _data folder.
+There are 2 menus in this theme.
+Each is controlled with YAML set in the site's `_config.yml`, under the tags `footer-menu--links:` and `header-menu--links`.

-Blank versions have been included in this theme, but you will need to add them to your site's _data directory.

-- `menu.csv` - controls the header menu.
-- `membership.csv` - controls the menu in the centre top of the footer.
-You should use it for important links like membership registration.
-- `disclaimer.csv` - controls the menu at the bottom of the footer.
-Use it for links to 'terms and conditions' style pages.

 ---